MMitsuyasu/github-slideshow/README.md

+## Update & Closing Note
+Due to confusing security notifications (via Dependabot) that tell me I need to upgrade certain "dependencies" from one version to the same version (as far as I can understand the reports!), which I have no idea how to do (beginning coder here!), I am going to try archiving this repository.
+I think my only other option is to delete it at this point, but I'd kind of like to preserve my history of work here.
+If anyone knows how I am supposed to address the Dependabot security alerts in a more constructive way, please send me a message!
+Thanks so much!
+10/3/2023

+.
+.
+.
+.

 # Your GitHub Learning Lab Repository for Introducing GitHub

 Welcome to **your** repository for your GitHub Learning Lab course.
 This repository will be used during the different activities that I will be guiding you through.
 See a word you don't understand?
 We've included an emoji 📖 next to some key terms.
 Click on it to see its definition.